7 Signs That Your Blood Sugar Levels Are Too High

 - The body can’t use insulin properly.

-In either case, it’s crucial that you visit a doctor to find out what medications you need, find out about necessary changes to your diet, and the amount of exercise you need to do.
+In either case, it’s crucial that you visit a doctor to find out what medications you need, learn about necessary changes to your diet, and talk about the amount of exercise you need to do.

 Hyperglycemia is difficult to detect if you don’t pay close enough attention, but there are always symptoms.
-The best thing to do is to have a medical examination every 6 months in order to get an early diagnosis for any changes occurring with your body.
+The best thing to do is to have a medical examination every 6 months in order to have your doctor monitor any changes occurring in your body.

 A blood sugar test is normally very cheap and simple.
-A small amount of blood will be taken and that’s all.
-In any case, the symptoms you need to watch out for are:
+A small amount of blood will be taken and checked.
+As for the symptoms you need to watch out for, here is a list:

 However, you must remember that the problem will persist until you normalise your blood sugar levels.
-To help, include some sporting activity in your day and take medication as indicated by your doctor.
+See your doctor for more help.
+In the meantime, some good advice is to get more exercise into your daily routine.

 2. Skin lesions

-Excessive sugar in your blood can cause the appearance of skin lesions, coffee coloured marks on the legs, reddening of the face, and dry skin.
-You nails, palms, and soles of your feet can also turn yellow.
+When your blood sugar levels are too high, you might see it on the skin.
+High blood sugar can cause the appearance of skin lesions, coffee-coloured marks on the legs, reddening of the face, and dry skin.
+You nails, palms, and the soles of your feet might also turn yellow.

-If you notices that any bruises appear and seem to last for a lot longer than normal, visit your doctor as soon as you can.
-Don’t ignore these symptoms, since they could be damaging your blood vessels.
+If you notices that bruises are appearing on your body and seem to last for a lot longer than normal, visit your doctor as soon as you can.
+Don’t ignore these symptoms, since the condition might be damaging your blood vessels.

 3. Mood swings

-Hyperglycemia can cause many changes in your mood, such as irritability or depression.
-There are people who have a tendency to get grumpy, or have a more aggressive character, but if it’s not something common for you, this could be a symptom.
+Hyperglycemia can cause many changes in your mood, such as irritability, or depression.
+There are people who have a tendency to get grumpy even when in health.
+Others may have a more aggressive personality, but if it’s not something common for you, this could be a symptom.

 Remember that emotions depend of chemical processes in the brain, and these processes are affected by blood sugar levels.